In Ireland before the famine, potatoes, with some milk and pigs could support a population density approaching 10 people per hectare (1).

 That’s about 5% of the population density of pre-famine Ireland.

-So the problem is not food (calories, protein & etc.) per. se.
+The problem is not food (calories, protein) per se.

 The problem is that the rich (i.e. us) turn lots of food growing capacity into not much food at all.
 Foods like beef and lamb require many more times the land area (and other resources) than fruit, vegetables and pulses.

 We may also be betting too much on “scientific” agriculture.
 By “scientific” I mean agriculture that attracts research funding.
-I got caught between advocates of gardening, permaculture, horticulture recently and three “scientific” professors from the UK Biotechnology and Biological Sciences Research Council.
+I got caught between advocates of gardening, permaculture, horticulture recently and three “scientific” professors from Rothamsted Research and the UK Biotechnology and Biological Sciences Research Council.
 I characterise the gardeners as “the amateurs” and the professors as “the scientists”.
-Starting with claims the “gardening can’t feed the world” from one the professors I found none of the professors knew anything much on the topic.
+Starting with claims the “gardening can’t feed the world” from one the professors I found none of the professors knew anything much about the topic.

 The Foresight Report emphasises the importance of international trade: